CACI-International/ergo/ergo/README.md

 * Persist command timing information for better estimates.
 * `string words`, `string lines`
 * Allow setting map keys from values rather than string constants?
-* Extend map, fold to operate on maps as well?
 * Reduce function captures to the bare minimum.
 * Allow functions to get call-site variables?
 Convenient for things like `work-dir`.